minamijoyo/tfupdate/README.md

 }
 ```

-A value of version flag accepts any string literal.
+The version flag accepts any string literal.
 You can also pass a [version constraint](https://www.terraform.io/language/expressions/version-constraints):

 ```
 $ tfupdate terraform -v "~> 1.0" main.tf